abrady/Vulk/README.md

 ## 5/25 camera controls continued

+* convert cam to quaternions DONE
+* attach mouse move DONE
+* tweak it to not suck

 ## 5/24 camera controls refresher

 A quaternion is a four-dimensional complex number that can represent a rotation in 3D space.
 It consists of one real part and three imaginary parts: